shankar4/Functional-Genomics/IntroCompGen/readme.md

 Now, I have to associate one of these paths with PKg_CONFIG_PATh and then try to install again.
 From https://askubuntu.com/questions/210210/pkg-config-path-environment-variable
-export PKG_CONFIG_PATH= one of the above paths -- tried /home/shankar/miniconda3/pkgs/curl-7.54.1-0/lib/pkgconfig
+export PKG_CONFIG_PATH= one of the above paths -- tried /home/shankar/miniconda3/pkgs/curl-7.54.1-0/lib/pkgconfig This did not work either.
+I went back online and found this reference: https://askubuntu.com/questions/359267/cannot-find-curl-config-in-ubuntu-13-04 to install RCurl: sudo apt-get install libcurl4-gnutls-dev

+then go into R and do

+install.packages("RCurl")
+** This worked.
+Now back to RStudio **